Elevated Wall Street 'fear gauge' shows doubts about stock market rebound

-NEW YORK, March 27 (Reuters) - Investors hoping for calm to return to U.S. stocks will not find much comfort in Wall Street’s fear gauge known as the VIX, which shows some market participants are bracing for more turbulence despite this week’s bounce.
+NEW YORK (Reuters) - Investors hoping for calm to return to U.S. stocks will not find much comfort in Wall Street’s fear gauge known as the VIX, which shows some market participants are bracing for more turbulence despite this week’s bounce.

 The Cboe Volatility Index is down nearly 20 points from its record closing high hit earlier this month but remains far above its usual levels.
-The index rose to 64.69 in afternoon trading as U.S. stocks fell Friday.
+The index rose on Friday as U.S. stocks fell, even after the House of Representatives passed a $2.2 trillion coronavirus relief bill.
+It was last at 64.29.

 The persistent elevation of the index, which shot to its highest level since 2008 as markets plunged, sounded a discordant note during the rally earlier this week, which took the S&P 500 nearly 18% higher from Monday’s close to Thursday’s close.